 When a man becomes sexually aroused, the nerves signal two large blood vessels on each side of the penis to begin filling with blood.

 These vessels, (corpus cavernosum), and another running down the center of the penis (corpus spongiosum), when filled with blood, cause the penis to be hard and erect.

-Nerve sparing surgery may not be possible if the cancer has already invaded the nerve bundles.
+Nerve-sparing surgery may not be possible if cancer has already invaded the nerve bundles.

 Studies have found that virtually 100 percent of men will have erectile dysfunction immediately after prostate surgery.

 After one year, about 75 percent of men that had a non-nerve-sparing procedure was totally impotent.

 Nerve-sparing surgery reduces the number of men experiencing impotence after one year by about 9 percent, clearly still leaving the vast majority impotent.
 Many of these men, regardless of the procedure, will remain impotent for life.